This author loves to play the various "Fallout" titles—with "New Vegas" being a particular favorite.

 Note: The level up options I have chosen are best to reach our objectives as quickly as possible.
 I am not claiming this is the best sniper build out there, just one of many.

 Trading Post 188: Prep for Vault 34

-When you get to Trading Post 188, you will find a few merchants and a few NCR soldiers milling around, The Weapon Merchant there is worth taking a look at as she sells some sweet weapons, ammo, and mods, and is worth checking in on semi-regularly to see what's she's got.
+When you get to Trading Post 188, you will find a few merchants and a few NCR soldiers milling around.
+The Weapon Merchant there is worth taking a look at as she sells some sweet weapons, ammo and mods, and it's worth checking in on semi-regularly to see what she's got.

 The main reason for stopping by the 188 Trading Post is Veronica.
 Veronica can (and should) become a companion from here on out—she is primarily a melee fighter with her power fist. in Vault 34, if you set her behaviour to "aggressive", she will charge around and take most of the heat off you, plus her fist is actually quite deadly, so the damage she deals will help you out a lot in Vault 34.
 There is also no quest to complete in order to enlist her services, which suits us just fine.
 Just don't tell her that you hate the Brotherhood of Steel and she will join you.

 Set your sights on Vault 34.
 You should almost be able to go straight there.
 I hit level 10 just before entering the vault (level up Instructions are below) which gave me the 80 in Science you will need (along with Programmers Digest Science Skill Magazine for an extra +20 Science skill point bonus).
 There are plenty of things to kill on the way, and even a Deathclaw nest to the southeast if you want to try your hand with them (I recommend the Gobi Campaign Scout Rifle if you do).

 The perks you choose from here are really up to you, as the rest of this guide does not rely on any one perk being selected.
 However, I will still tell you what I chose and why.